ArthurSalle/ArthurSalle/README.md

-# Hello there 👋

-## I'm Arthur, a frontend dev looking for an intership or full-time contract ! 🤘🏼
+## Hello there 👋 I'm Arthur, a frontend dev looking for an intership or full-time contract ! 🤘🏼

-I love design, JAMstack, css from scratch, animations and interactions 👨🏻‍💻

-⚡ Love pizza & street food 🤪❤️
+💥 I love design, JAMstack, css from scratch, animations, interactions, pizza & street food 🍕🌭

+💬 twitter @SaltyArthur LinkedIn @arthur-sallé

 <!--